tromp/cuckoo/README.md

 GPU Speedup Bounty
 --------------
-$500 for an open source implementation for a consumer GPU that finds 42-cycles twice as fast as cuda_miner.cu on comparable hardware.
+$500 for an open source implementation for a consumer GPU/CPU combo that finds 42-cycles twice as fast as a cuda_miner.cu/cuckoo_miner.h hybrid.
 Again with N ranging over {2^28,2^30,2^32}.

 These bounties are to expire at the end of 2015.
 They are admittedly modest in size, but then